 Cretex acquired Meier in 2008, providing Meier with the resources to expand capabilities and strengthening their ability to integrate and simplify the supply chain for their customers vertically.
 Cretex, a privately-owned group of companies for more than 100 years, with a long-term perspective and a strong financial portfolio, allows Meier to invest in the leading-edge technologies and resources required to meet today’s launch-critical time-lines with confidence.
 In the top 10% of medical device contract manufacturers, you can trust in a stable partnership moving your projects forward timely, cost-effectively and with a keen sense of understanding in mitigating your risks in the current global competitive environment.

 Meier is passionate about understanding our customers’ objectives and supporting their success.
 Our employees deliver quality products that improve the safety and well-being of others through commitment, innovation, and dedication.

 When value-add makes the difference

-Meier invests in cost-effective technologies, simplifying our customer’s supply chain and manage the lifecycle costs of a product proactively.
+Meier invests in cost-effective technologies which simplify our customer’s supply chain and management of lifecycle costs of a product proactively.